Apple MagSafe is becoming more commonplace, popping up on Apple iPhones and MacBooks. But what is the technology and why do we need it?

-Apple MagSafe is a magnet-based power charger from Apple that magnetically clips onto the device its recharging.
-It first made an appearance on the MacBook Pro back in 2006, providing a secure connection to your laptop’s power port while still being easy to unplug, preventing your MacBook from taking a tumble if someone tripped on the power lead.
+Apple MagSafe first appeared in 2006 on the MacBook Pro as a magnet-based power charger, providing a secure connection to the power port of a laptop while still being easy to unplug, preventing the device from getting damaged if someone was to accidentally trip on the power lead.

 How does MagSafe for iPhone work?